 How heat helps

-Another form of heat therapy is using a hot wax (paraffin) bath—it’s especially useful when hand or foot joints are painful.
+Another form of heat therapy involves using a paraffin (hot wax) bath.
+A paraffin bath can be especially useful when hand or foot joints are painful.
 You can find paraffin bath supplies from beauty supply stores and major retailers.

 How cold therapy eases pain

-Limit cold therapy sessions to 10 to 15 minutes, and use a protective layer between your skin and the cold pack to prevent damaging your skin.
+To prevent damage to your skin, limit cold therapy sessions to less than 20 minutes, and place a towel or other protective layer between your skin and the cold pack.
 You can use cold therapy a few times a day, but allow your skin to return to normal temperature before starting a new session.

-Also, if you have Raynaud’s syndrome or nerve damage, avoid using cold therapy on the part of your body that’s affected.
+Also, if you have Raynaud syndrome, gout, or nerve damage, avoid using cold therapy on the part of your body that’s affected.

 Many people choose to use a combination of heat and cold therapy to treat painful joints.
 For example, once the worst of your RA flare-up is over and you can return to exercising, you can use heat therapy to warm up your joints before exercise, then cold therapy to soothe joints afterward.

 - 1 Kettelhut EA, Traylor J, Roach JP.
 Erythema Ab Igne.
 [Updated 2020 Aug 10].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK538250/